mikaeldui/riot-games-dotnet-client/README.md

 ✅ [Deterministic build](https://github.com/Turnerj/dotnet-library-checklist#enable-deterministic-builds) - byte-for-byte output is identical across compilations.

-❌ POST, PUT, DELETE and queries - use other libraries for now (e.g. for RGAPI, [Camille](https://github.com/MingweiSamuel/Camille), and or LCU, [PoniLCU](https://github.com/Ponita0/PoniLCU)).
+❌ POST, PUT, DELETE and queries - for that, use other libraries for now (e.g. for RGAPI, [Camille](https://github.com/MingweiSamuel/Camille), and or LCU, [PoniLCU](https://github.com/Ponita0/PoniLCU)).

-❌ Game API - use other libraries for now (e.g. [Camille](https://github.com/MingweiSamuel/Camille)).
+❌ Game API - for that, use other libraries for now (e.g. [Camille](https://github.com/MingweiSamuel/Camille)).

 ## Demo